So you want to know, “How much water should I drink a day?”

-In these instance, Gatorade could help potentially, but there’s nothing in Gatorade that’s magic.
+In these instances, Gatorade could help potentially, but there’s nothing in Gatorade that’s magic.
 It’s sugar, water, sodium, potassium, and then some artificial and natural flavoring to make it taste and look the way it does.

-Want the benefits of gatorade while on your marathon run without having to buy gatorade?
+Want the benefits of Gatorade while on your marathon run without having to buy Gatorade?
 Make your own!